Pickens leads No. 5 Georgia past No. 8 Baylor in Sugar Bowl

+NEW ORLEANS (AP) — Georgia freshman receiver George Pickens left behind his regrettable ending to the regular season and put the rest of college football on notice that he will be an exceedingly tough cover in 2020.

-NEW ORLEANS (AP) — George Pickens caught 12 passes for 175 yards and a touchdown, and No. 5 Georgia defeated eighth-ranked Baylor 26-14 in the Sugar Bowl on Wednesday night.
+Pickens caught 12 passes for 175 yards and a touchdown, and No. 5 Georgia defeated eighth-ranked Baylor 26-14 in the Sugar Bowl on Wednesday night.

+“I’ve still got growing to do, but I can kind of tell myself I’m improving every day,” said the 6-foot-3 Pickens, who was suspended for the first half of Georgia’s SEC title game loss to LSU because of his fight with a Georgia Tech player in the Bulldogs’ regular-season finale.
+“It was a great season to me.
+You win some, you lose some.”

 Baylor quarterback Charlie Brewer, coming back from a concussion in the Big 12 title game on Dec.
-7, was sidelined again in the fourth quarter when the back of his head appeared to hit hard on the turf as he was taken down by two Georgia defenders along the sideline.
+7, was sidelined again in the fourth quarter when the back of his head appeared to hit the turf hard as he was taken down by two defenders while going out of bounds.

+Baylor coach Matt Rhule said Brewer did not appear concussed this time.
+Medical staff was concerned about possible spinal and neck injuries.
+Rhule expected Brewer to be monitored overnight, but added that early indications were the injuries were not career threatening.

+“It’s scary when they were holding his head and stabilize his neck and he’s yelling at them to let go of him and let him go back in the game,” Rhule said.
+“He’s a great player whose best football is in front of him.”

-Travon Walker was penalized for a late hit, giving the Bears a first down, but the drive stalled on a sack of backup Jacob Zeno on fourth down with about five minutes to go and Baylor trailing by 12.
+Travon Walker was penalized for a late hit, giving Baylor a first down, but the drive stalled on a sack of backup Jacob Zeno on fourth down with five minutes to go and Baylor down 12.

-Jake Fromm completed 20 of 30 passes for 250 yards and two touchdowns without an interception for Georgia (12-2), which was back in the Sugar Bowl for a second straight season, having lost to Texas last year.
+Jake Fromm completed 20 of 30 passes for 250 yards and two touchdowns without an interception for Georgia (12-2), which lost the Sugar Bowl to Texas last season.

+Zamir White carried 18 times for 92 yards and a touchdown, and Matt Landers caught his first career TD on a 16-yard pass.

 Georgia was without about a dozen regulars, including three starting offensive linemen.
 Some players were hurt while others sat out to preserve their health for the NFL draft.